worktile/pingcode-jenkins-plugin/README.md

 2. Login to your Jenkins server.
 3. Navigate to the Plugin Manager.
 4. Select the "Advanced" tab and navigate to the Upload Plugin, upload worktile.hpi file.
-5. Restart jenkins for the update to take effect.
+5. Restart jenkins for the install to take effect.

 ## Configure